Lhx94As/x-vector/README.md

 # x-vector
-A pytorch x-vector implementation following the paper <Spoken Language Recognition using x-vector>
+A pytorch x-vector implementation following the paper <Spoken Language Recognition using x-vector>.
 Feel free to tell me if you find any errors in this repo.:)